Shienryu

-Shienryū (紫炎龍) ("purple flame dragon") is a vertical scrolling shooter created by Warashi for the arcade which was released in 1997, later followed by a Sega Saturn console release in 1997 and PlayStation release in 1999 (JP) and 2002 (US).
+is a 1997 vertically scrolling shooter video game developed by Warashi and published by Sega for arcades.
+It was released in Japan in February 1997.
+It was later followed by a Sega Saturn console release the same year.
+A PlayStation version was released in 1999 and 2002 in Japan and North America respectively as Geki-Oh Shienryu and Geki-Oh Shooting King.

+Hamster Corporation acquired the game's rights alongside Warashi's catalogue, releasing the PS1 version as part of their Console Archives series for the Nintendo Switch 2 and PlayStation 5 in May 2026.

 Story

 Taking place in the distant future, Earth's people starts their search for new planets to colonize, specifically those similar to it.
 The colony ships, known as the Caravans, travel deep into space until Caravan 7861 discovers a suitable fourth planet from an alien sun, but none of the other Caravans had followed.
 After 93 years of civilization on the new Mother Planet, the investigation of the missing Caravans finally leads to a horrible discovery: the previous Caravans had been attacked and conquered by a powerful regime of alien-humans.
 Commanded by the mysterious Shienryu, the alien space fleet invades the Mother Planet and constructs fortresses across the world, destroying and replacing any established human influence.
 In response, a defense team called "Burn Dragoon" is founded which calls for the best pilots and navigators to defend the new planet from the invading regime.